Minimum Energy Ratings for Scottish Rented Housing

 An earlier blog highlighted the imminent introduction of minimum energy ratings for rented property in Scotland.
 Similar legislation is now in force in England and Wales and, unusually where rented housing is concerned, Scotland is following behind.
 What has been long awaited is some detail on exemptions and expenditure ceilings.

 On 17 June 2019, the Scottish Government published draft regulations and associated draft guidance for The Energy Efficiency (Private Rented Property) (Scotland) Regulations 2019.
 This sets out those details and is of particular relevance to landlords of residential let property in Scotland.
-The Scottish Government is consulting on this, with responses required by 13 September 2019.
-The consultation asks for views on the proposed approach to exemptions, advice and support available, lead-in times and penalties.

 Minimum energy efficiency standards

 Minimum energy efficiency standards for private rented properties in Scotland will be phased in and will increase over time:

 - from 1 April 2020, any new tenancy will require the property to have an EPC of at least band E

 - by 31 March 2022, all properties will need to have an EPC of at least band E